José Apolinário Teixeira

 Academic Teaching Courses

 By the end of my Licentiate studies in Computer Networks and Distributed Systems Engineering, I assisted in the teaching of programming to first year students at a computer science department (in C and Haskell).
 However, most of my teaching at Universities happened after my time in the industry.
-My teaching concentrated mostly at the beginning of my Doctoral Studies in Information Systems before being able to secure funds for full time research and more recently in the position of University Lecturer in Åbo Akademi.
+My teaching concentrated mostly at the beginning of my Doctoral Studies in Information Systems before being able to secure funds for full time research and more recently in the positions of University Lecturer in Åbo Akademi and Aalto University.

-Courses I taught to Master and Bachelor students include:
+Courses that I teach or taught to Master and Bachelor students include:

 Shorter courses I taught to doctoral students include: